Performing Design of Experiments Using Analyzer

 This tutorial is designed to teach you how to use Analyzer’s Design of Experiments tool to vary two or more parameters in your scenario and observe the impact on an output.

-To speed things up and allow you to focus on the portion of this exercise that teaches you Analyzer, a partially created scenario has been provided for you.
+To speed things up and have you to focus on the portion of this exercise that teaches you Analyzer, a partially created scenario has been provided for you.

 The STK scenario (VDF) used with this tutorial is located in the STK Data Federate (SDF).
 To open the scenario: